 There are two main techniques for reconstructing the breast:

-- Inserting an implant that's filled with salt water, silicone gel, or a combination of the two.
-In many cases, your plastic surgeon places a tissue expander between the skin and chest muscle after your breast surgeon has removed the breast tissue.
+- Inserting an implant that's filled with saline (salt water) or silicone gel.
+In many cases, your plastic surgeon places a tissue expander either under the pectoral chest muscle or on top of the pectoral chest muscle after your breast surgeon has removed the breast tissue.
 A tissue expander is a balloon-type device that stretches the skin to make room for the implant.
 The expander has a port (a metal or plastic plug, valve, or coil) that allows the surgeon to add increasing amounts of liquid (a salt water solution) over time (between 2 to 6 months) until the skin is gradually stretched enough to accommodate the implant.

 - Using tissue transplanted from another part of your body (such as your belly or back).
 This is called autologous reconstruction.

 A small study found that poor outcomes or severe complications were more likely with immediate implant reconstruction followed by radiation therapy than with immediate autologous reconstruction followed by radiation therapy.
 Most of the women in the study who choose autologous reconstruction had a TRAM flap.
 TRAM stands for the transverse rectus abdominis muscle, which is in the lower abdomen, between the waist and the pubic bone.
 With the TRAM procedure a "flap" of this abdominal tissue is moved to the chest area to reconstruct the breast.